Julian P. Yang, M.D., brings experience in teleneurology to UT Southwestern

 By Julie Kirchem, Neurology Information Services

-Julian P. Yang, M.D., has joined the Neurocritical Care (NCC) team at UT Southwestern with a dual appointment as assistant professor of neurology and neurological surgery.
+Julian P. Yang, M.D., has joined the Neurocritical Care (NCC) team at UT Southwestern with a dual appointment as Assistant Professor of Neurology and Neurotherapeutics and Neurological Surgery.

 His clinical role as a neurointensivist brings added expertise to UT Southwestern in managing complicated patients.
-Dr. Yang will treat patients in the Neuro ICU at Zale University Hospital and will also be a member of the neurocritical care consult service at Parkland Hospital beginning in October.
+Dr. Yang will treat patients in the Neuro ICU at Zale Lipshy University Hospital and will also be a member of the Neurocritical Care Consult Service at Parkland Memorial Hospital beginning in October.

 In addition to clinical care, Dr. Yang has a strong interest in program development for telemedicine applications and has worked with industry partners to develop software for telestroke networks.

 “The stroke program is delighted to have Dr. Yang,” said Mandy Dirickson, R.N., Stroke Outreach Coordinator.
 “His enthusiasm is contagious and his vision for the future exciting.”

 Dr. Yang will take on the role of director of teleneurology for the Department of Neurology and Neurotherapeutics.

 “Dr. Yang will expand the “tele-“ concept beyond stroke into the broader concept of teleneurology as it relates to clinical research and future technological development,” said Dr. Mehari Gebreyohanns, Medical Director for the University Hospital Stroke Outreach Program.
 “He will also be involved with improvement in the quality and efficiency of our telestroke service.”